 2. Chop the veggies.
 While the pasta is cooking, chop the tomatoes and prepare the other ingredients.
 This keeps things moving quick and decreases prep time.
 You’ll have this whole salad ready to go in mere minutes, which is pretty awesome considering it can last in the fridge for about 5 days!

 3. Toss all ingredients.
 Once the pasta has cooked, drain it and run it under cold water to quickly cool it off.
 Then, place all of the ingredients along with the drained pasta in a large bowl.
 Toss with the pesto until all ingredients are well coated.
 Taste and add salt, if needed.
-With the saltiness of the pesto sauce and feta, I usually don’t need to add salt.
+With the saltiness of the pesto sauce and feta, we usually don’t need to add salt.

 4. Serve.
 You can serve this at room temperature or chilled.
 To chill, refrigerate for at least 2 hours before serving.
 Garnish with fresh basil and crumbled feta cheese and enjoy!
+You can also add a squeeze of fresh lemon juice for brightness and/or a sprinkle of red pepper flakes for a little spice.

 Frequently asked questions

-What goes well with pesto pasta?
+What goes good with pesto pasta?

 Do you add pesto to hot or cold pasta?